KasperskyLab/hrtng/readme.md

 The plugin requires Hex-Rays decompiler presence in your IDA installation.
 Only latest version of IDA is supported and evolves.
-However the plugin can be compiled with IDA SDK >= 7.3 but new features and fixes have been added for a newer IDA version are not tested with old versions.
+However the plugin can be compiled with IDA SDK >= 7.3 New features and fixes added for the current IDA usually not well tested with old versions.

 ## Features of the plugin:
 There is no one place in menu where all functionality of the plugin grouped together.